zhunt11/Playgrounds/Programming Practices/DependencyInjection/README.md

 - If we pull out the creation of that dependency and pass it in (eg in an initializer) we allow for unit tests to mock the dependency and test the class independently.
 - When mocking a dependency it may require creating a new object solely created for the purpose of testing.
 The object just has to adhere to whatever protocol is required and it can implement the functions as needed and return whatever results the test requires.

-## Dependency Injection Types.
+## Dependency Injection Types

 Injecting dependencies...
 - in the Initializer
 - via Properties
 - via Methods